ibr-ds/SGXoMeter/README.md

 # SGX-AppsBench

-This project implements multiple application benchmarks for SGX
+This is originally a project thesis and its target is to implement multiple application benchmarks for SGX